Fair Cardholder Agreement

 - Either a printer, hard drive, or other storage device

 Fair supports Windows 7 or higher, Mac OS 10.9 or higher, Internet Explore 11 and higher, Firefox 51 and higher, Chrome 56 and higher, Edge (Windows 10 and higher), Safari 10 and higher, a browser that supports TLS version 1.2 or higher.
-Minimum requires for using Mobile Banking are iOS 12.4 or higher and Android 6.0 or higher.
+Minimum requirements for using Fair Mobile Banking are iOS 12.4 or higher and Android 6.0 or higher.
 You will also need access to the internet using the default browser(s) included by your mobile device manufacturer or the latest Fair Fintech, Inc. Mobile Banking app compatible with your device.
-PDF content on our site required Adobe Reader 6.0 or later.
+PDF content on our site requires Adobe Reader 6.0 or later.

 Note: “Financial Institutions must provide consumers with a statement detailing the hardware and software requirements to access and retain electronic records.”

-3. How to Withdraw Consent.
-You may withdraw your consent to receive Communications in electronic form at any time by contacting us at 844-333-3107 or visiting the www.bankwithfair.com website.
+- How to Withdraw Consent.
+You may withdraw your consent to receive Communications in electronic form at any time by contacting us at 844-333-3107 or visiting the bankwithfair.com website.
 If you do withdraw your consent, we will send subsequent Communications to you in writing to the most current e-mail or mailing address we have for you in our records.
 We will not impose any fee to process the withdrawal of your consent to receive electronic Communications.
 Any withdrawal of your consent to receive electronic Communications will be effective only after we have a reasonable period of time to process your request for withdrawal.
 In the meantime, you will continue to receive Communications in electronic form.
 If you withdraw your consent, the legal validity and enforceability of prior Communications delivered in electronic form will not be affected.

-5. Requesting Paper Copies.
-We will not send you a paper copy of any Communication, unless you request it, or we otherwise deem it appropriate to do so.
-You can obtain a paper copy of an electronic Communication by printing it yourself or by requesting that we mail you a paper copy, provided that such request is made within a reasonable time after we first provided the electronic Communication to you.
+- Requesting Paper Copies.
+We will not send you a paper copy of any Communication, unless you request it, or we otherwise deem it appropriate to do You can obtain a paper copy of an electronic Communication by printing it yourself or by requesting that we mail you a paper copy, provided that such request is made within a reasonable time after we first provided the electronic Communication to you.
 To request a paper copy, contact us by calling 844-333-3107 or writing to us at Fair, 10101 Southwest Freeway, Suite 570, Houston, TX 77074.
 We may charge you a service charge for the delivery of paper copies of certain Communications provided to you electronically pursuant to this authorization.
 See the Fee Schedule for details about this service charge.
 We reserve the right, but assume no obligation, to provide a paper (instead of electronic) copy of any Communication that you have authorized us to provide electronically.

 10101 Southwest Freeway, Suite 570